wainersm/kata-containers/tools/osbuilder/README.md

 - "Base OS"

-  A particular version of a Linux distribution used to create a rootfs from.
+  A particular version of a Linux distribution used bvbvbto create a rootfs from.

 - dracut